bugvpn1/tutorial/en-US/ios-ipados/shadowrocket.md

 A: Troubleshooting steps:

-- Confirm your subscription is not expired.
+- Confirm server information is correct.
-- Check if your internet connection (Wi-Fi/Data) is working.
+- Check if your internet connection is working.
 - Try switching to a different node.
 - Restart the app or your device.